Skip to content

 uparrow

-Student Apartments network connections are governed by University policy.
+Sunnyside Apartments network connections are governed by University policy.
 The network is to be used for legal, non-commercial purposes, including personal home use.
 Uses that violate University policy, or federal and state laws and regulations are not allowed.

 Residents are responsible for maintaining their computer systems.
 If a resident's computer system requires technical assistance due to problematic operating system, system software or virus related issues, it is the resident's responsibility to correct these problems.
 Computer repair services are available through the Campus Store (www.ubs.utah.edu) or through local vendors.